ECronin1973/computer_infrastructure/README.md

 🚫 No data file saved.
 Exiting.
 ```

-These failures occurred because the workflow environment was not correctly configured to fetch live ticker data, causing `yfinance` to return empty responses.
-After reviewing the `.yml` configuration and researching how GitHub Actions handles Python environments and dependencies, I corrected the workflow by ensuring proper installation of requirements, stable internet access within the job, and explicit version pins for reproducibility.
-Once these adjustments were made, the workflow successfully fetched and saved FAANG data, producing valid CSVs and plots.
+These errors stemmed from a misconfigured workflow environment that could not fetch live ticker data, leaving yfinance with nothing to return.
+Digging into the .yml setup and exploring how GitHub Actions manages Python environments and dependencies, I methodically fixed the issues: installing the right requirements, guaranteeing internet access during the job, and pinning versions for consistency.
+With these tweaks in place, the workflow finally pulled in and saved FAANG data, generating real CSVs and plots.

-This experience taught me the importance of diagnosing environment-specific issues in CI/CD pipelines and reinforced the need for clear logging, incremental testing, and fallback practice workflows to build confidence before tackling more complex automation tasks.
+This experience drove home the importance of troubleshooting environment-specific quirks in CI/CD pipelines.
+It also reinforced how vital clear logging, step-by-step testing, and fallback practice workflows are for building confidence before taking on more advanced automation.

 ### END